Nelson-Gon/cytounet/.github/CONTRIBUTING.md

 By contributing to this project, you agree to abide by its terms.

 [See also](https://samnicholls.net/2016/06/15/how-to-sphinx-readthedocs/) for a guide on Sphinx documentation.

+* Releasing
+ - Make `dist` with `python setup.py sdist` at the very minimum.
+Ensure everything necessary is included in `Manifest.in`.
+ - Upload `dist` to test.pypi.org with `twine upload --repository-url https://test.pypi.org/legacy/ dist/*`
+ - If everything looks good, upload to pypi.org with `twine upload dist/*`